This document provides details regarding the Dryad MQTT Sensor Data Integration.

 Click on the Create Application button to create a new integration application.

 In the Create a New Integration Application dialog box, select the organization for which you want to create the application.
-For example, Dryad Internal
+For example, Dryad Internal.

 You can create only one application per organization.